hugoladret/blog/hugoladret/content/publications/cortes_et_al_review.md

 <!--more-->
 # TL;DR
-Pulvinar allows hierarchy of cortical area to skip hierarchical organisation\
+Pulvinar allows hierarchy of cortical area to skip hierarchical organisation.\
 Like writing an angry mail to your CEO, it can be useful for efficient communications.\
 True, especially in the context of predictive coding.